christofolo/christofolo.github.io/musictheory.md

 *The frets are on the line.
 The left hand fingerings are below.
 Notice that once you reach the 5th fret, you start playing with the 1st finger again.*

-## Part 3: The Major Scale creates a palette of 7 "colors"
+## Chapter 3: The Major Scale creates a palette of 7 "colors"

 ![ ]({{ site.baseurl }}/images/solfa.png?abc){: .mx-auto.d-block :}
 *The Solfege Syllables*